 - Projector: This tutorial doesn’t cover projector calibration, sorry.

 IMPORTANT NOTE: If the Technology Type says “No Entry”, it means the computer can’t detect the calibrator in the USB port.
 If you haven’t plugged it in already, do it now.
-If you have plugged it in already, it hasn’t been recognized yet.
+If you have plugged it in already, it hasn’t been recognised yet.
 Try another USB port, or if that doesn’t work, try restarting your computer with the device left plugged in.
 We’re told that the device won’t work in USB3 ports, so make sure you use a USB2 port.

 Once you’ve made the appropriate changes to the Preferences window, press Ok.